 Luxembourg's Dairy Industry

-Luxembourg, despite its small size, is a key player in the European dairy market, renowned for its high standards in milk production and processing.
-The country is actively involved in cooperative ventures such as Arla Foods, strengthening its influence and capability in the sector.
+Luxembourg, though small in size, is a key player in the European dairy market, renowned for its high standards in milk production and processing.
+The country is actively involved in cooperative ventures such as Arla Foods, which strengthens its influence and capability in the sector.

 Dairy Cattle and Milk Production

-With approximately 45,000 dairy cattle, Luxembourg's dairy farms produce around 330 million liters of milk annually.
-This impressive output is a result of efficient farming practices and ideal climatic conditions.
+Luxembourg's dairy farms are home to approximately 45,000 dairy cattle, producing around 330 million liters of milk annually.
+This impressive output is achieved through efficient farming practices and ideal climatic conditions.

 Milk Processing